Privacy

 Welcome

-Master - Mr John Fahy
+Master - Mr Leigh Johnson

 The Worshipful Company of Coopers is based in the City of London and received their Royal Charter in 1501.
 In modern times it has evolved into the trustee of six principal charities and a social and charitable enterprise that retains an identity focused on the ancient craft of cask making.